Rays vs. Royals Player Props Betting Odds

-Bobby Witt Jr. is one of the top players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Tropicana Field on Friday (beginning at 6:40 PM ET).
+Player prop bet odds for Wander Franco, Bobby Witt Jr. and others are listed when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!